tobyweston/blog/source/_posts/2014-02-18-method-references-in-java8.md

 ## Summary

 There difference between the two types of instance method reference is basically academic.
 Sometimes, you'll need to pass something in, other times, the usage of the lambda will supply it for you.
-My grip though is with Oracle's documentation.
-It's the canonical reference material but is just plain confusing.
+My gripe though is with Oracle's documentation.
+It's _the_ canonical reference material but is just plain confusing.
 It feels like interns are producing one of Java's most important artifacts.